Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [ ] Navigate to home on clicking the logo
 - [ ] Add filters on collections page.
 See the reference website
 - [ ] In the menu list in desktop view, add a bit padding of around 3
+- [ ] Try to use the burgandy logo everywhere.
+If not possible everywhere, then use it wherever the background is white